aidanLonsky/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/📔 Day 3.md

 console.log(now) // Sat Jan 04 2020 00:56:41 GMT+0200 (Eastern European Standard Time)
 ```

-We have created a time object and we can access any date time information from the object using the get methods we have mentioned on the table.
+<mark style="background: #ABF7F7A6;">We have created a time object and we can access any date time information from the object using the get methods we have mentioned on the table.</mark>

-### Getting full year
+### Getting Full Year

 Let's extract or get the full year from a time object.